Aleixinho de Candolim: Career

 During the same era when J. P. Souzalin graced the Konkani stage in Bombay, another aspiring young man from Camotin-waddo, Candolim, emerged with a fervent desire to make his mark in Goa's theater scene.
 This individual was Fernandes, a 22-year-old who would later establish himself as a leading writer and director of Konkani stage plays, earning popular acclaim under the name "Aleixinho de Candolim."
 Fernandes was regarded as the pioneer who kick-started the tiatr movement on Goan soil.
-At the tender age of 22, Fernandes began crafting tiatrs and successfully staged his maiden play, Putanchi Duddvanchi Ass ani Avoichem Disgras, on 15 August 1935, coinciding with the feast day of the patroness Assumption of Blessed Virgin Mary at Candolim's Church of Our Lady of Hope.
+At the age of 22, Fernandes began crafting tiatrs and successfully staged his maiden play, Putanchi Duddvanchi Ass ani Avoichem Disgras, on 15 August 1935, coinciding with the feast day of the patroness Assumption of Blessed Virgin Mary at Candolim's Church of Our Lady of Hope.
 This inaugural tiatr, featuring local artists and showcasing Fernandes' own compositions, struck a chord with the audience.
 Subsequently, Fernandes authored a multitude of tiatrs, collaborating with both local and commercial actors, and presenting his creations not only in Candolim but also in neighboring villages.